SelfLearnDevOps/SelfLearnDevops.github.io/README.md

 - This website is created with Intent to Learn DevOps with guided videos
 - If you are new to DevOps, Start with DevOps for Begineers Video
-- There is Concept video for every workload before doing Hands on Lab to set right basics
+- There is Concept video for every workload before doing Hands on Lab to get basics right
 - Building upon Concept , there are subscequent vidoes for Hands on Lab which you can Do IT Yourself
 - These Videos are made available through my YouTube Channel [DevOpsLabs](https://www.youtube.com/channel/UCWmVYgbW-KZbIFCMJTR-gxg)
 - Content is latest and and will be updated as and when there is technical refresh about that workload